nushastro/website/docs/stellar/evolution/high_mass.md

 !!! danger

-    There is likely to be inaccurate information since evolution of high-mass stars is not well known to Kane.
+    There is likely to be inaccurate information here ig its a WIP?

 High-mass stars evolve much faster than their low-mass counterparts.
 The more massive a star, the faster it consumes fuel and the shorter its main-sequence lifespan becomes.